-As a newly enrolled Maryland student, you are embarking on an incredibly exciting time in your life.
-To help with your transition to campus, please review the information on these pages for your next steps to ensure you’re ready for your first day on campus.
+As a newly enrolled Maryland student, you are embarking on an incredibly exciting time in your life (and if you have not yet enrolled be sure to take a look at our Admitted Student Checklists).
+To help with your transition to campus, please review the information below for your next steps to ensure you’re ready for your first day on campus.
 If your schedule permits, register and attend one of our Admitted Student Open Houses.

 As an alumna, I am proud of the accomplishments of our faculty, staff and students.
 You, too, will get to know the university as a world-class leader in research and teaching, entrepreneurship and innovation, and sustainability and security.
 But most of all, you will get to know us as caring people who are committed to the success of our university and students.